Milou4Dev/ProjectDGT/README.md

    docker buildx build --pull --no-cache --tag projectdgtimg . --load && docker run --rm -it --init projectdgtimg
    ```

+### Environment Variables

+To configure the environment variables, you can set the `USE_CONFIG` variable to `on` and fill in the other required
+variables as specified in the code.

 ## Usage

 Once the Docker container is running, follow the on-screen prompts to set your Discord online status.
+Note: If you are
+not familiar with configuring and using emojis, it is recommended to turn them off to avoid potential issues.

 ## Project Structure